DeFiCh/metachain/docs/:300:MetaChain Protocol/:200:consensus.md

 creations.
 Each staking node can perform only 1 hash per second, with the nonce from the Bitcoin Core PoW algorithm replaced by a staker's masternode ID.

-### Proof-Of-Authority (PoA) at MetaChain
+### Proof-of-Authority (PoA) at MetaChain

-The Proof-Of-Authority (PoA) is a consensus method that gives a designated number of actors the power to validate transactions within the network.
+The Proof-of-Authority (PoA) is a consensus method that gives a designated number of actors the power to validate transactions within the network.
 MetaChain validators are Masternodes appointed from the NativeChain group of validators.
 Running a Masternode on NativeChain allows the actor to validate transactions on the MetaChain network as they do on the NativeChain network.

 ## MetaChain Consensus-lite Design

-Operating on a consensus-lite design via Proof-Of-Authority (PoA), the MetaChain embeds each EVM Block on the NativeChain.
+Operating on a consensus-lite design via Proof-of-Authority (PoA), the MetaChain embeds each EVM Block on the NativeChain.
 It relies on NativeChain peer-to-peer networking for block propagation.
 Connectivity between NativeChain and MetaChain is established through JSON-RPC, secured within a trusted communication medium.